Funxal/alx-system_engineering-devops/0x00-shell_basics/README.md

-./11-lists is displaying all files(and hidden files)in current working,previous directory and boot directory in long format ./12-file_type is displaying file type ./13-symbolic_link is creating a soft link ./14-copy_html is copying html files i./100-lets_move is moving files with upper case letter to /tmp/u
+./11-lists is displaying all files(and hidden files)in current working,previous directory and boot directory in long format ./12-file_type is displaying file type ./13-symbolic_link is creating a soft link ./14-copy_html is copying html files
+./100-lets_move is moving files with upper case letter to /tmp/u ./101-clean_emacs is removing all emacs files